sjmikler/pytorch-symbolic/docs/advanced_topics.md

 ## Advanced custom functions

-If you read [Quick Start](quick_start.md), you should know that the best way to include a custom function in your model is to not use a _function_, but an `torch.nn.Module`.
+If you read [Quick Start](quick_start.md), you know that the best way to include a custom function in your model is to use it inside a `torch.nn.Module`.
-Just put the function body in its `forward`.
-If your function needs additional arguments, for example for the dimension, you can deal with it by specifying them in `__init__`, like this:
+Just put the function call in `forward` method.
+If your function needs additional arguments, for example for the dimension, you can specify them in `__init__`, like this:

 ```python
 import torch